joelagnel/adeb/README.md

 (2) No more cross-compiler needed: Because it comes with gcc and clang, one can build target packages natively without needing to do any cross compilation.
-We even ship git, and have support to run apt-get to get any missing development packages.
+We even ship git, and have support to run apt-get to get any missing development packages from the web.

 (3) Using these one can run popular tools such as BCC that are difficult to run in an Android environment due to lack of packages, dependencies and cross-compilation